ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         8. no_internet = (optional) A bool to determine whether the specific Firewall Rule "ALLOW INTERNET FROM SPOKES" shall NOT be deployed.
 OBS.
 Using this bool is overwritten by the Bool "no_rules"

         8. no_rules = (optional) A bool to determine whether the module shall NOT create Azure Firewall rules.
 Pr. default Azure Firewall network rules will be created IF the Firewall is also created.
 (The specific rules applied can be seen via [Advanced spoke](#description))

+        9. tags = (optional) A map of strings defining any tags to set for the Firewall - Since tags can be set on many different levels see the How to work with tags example for more details on tags

     10. subnet_objects = (optional) A list og objects structured as: